How to Fix Web Request Failed Kodi Error With These 2 Easy Ways

 8. Click on “Open”.

 9. Input your username and password to “Log In”.

 Find a New Source

 Like a lot of things with Kodi.
 Free is good.
-But paying even a little bit extra can make a massive difference, if quality and speed is important to you.
+But paying even a little bit extra can make a massive difference if quality and speed are important to you.
 As well as stability.